 Adult Bile Study takes place Tuesday mornings from 9:30-10:30AM at Pleasant View Rehabilitation & Healthcare Center in Morrison.
 All are welcome to join the discussion on any Tuesday.
 Studies are listed on the Events page.
 The scripture readings for the upcoming Sunday are discussed.
 The Presbyterian Mission Agency provides printable lectionary lists.

-When are your Free Community Meals (FCMs)?
+When are your Free Drive Up Community Meals?

 What are your office hours?